kaspanet/rusty-kaspa/README.md

 cargo run --bin kaspad -- --devnet --enable-unsynced-mining --rpclisten=127.0.0.1 --rpclisten-borsh=127.0.0.1 --utxoindex
 ```

-**With Stratum server enabled:**
+**With Stratum Bridge enabled:**

 ```bash
 cargo run --bin kaspad -- --devnet --enable-unsynced-mining --rpclisten=127.0.0.1 --rpclisten-borsh=127.0.0.1 --utxoindex --stratum-enabled
 ```

 * `enable-unsynced-mining` is required when the network isn't synchronized, which is the case on the first launch
-* `uxtoindex` enables the UTXO index, which is necessary for wallet functionality.
+* `utxoindex` enables the UTXO index, which is necessary for wallet functionality.
-* `rpclisten-borsh` and `rpclisten-borsh` are likely to be required by mining softwares
+* `rpclisten-borsh` is likely to be required by mining softwares
-* `stratum-enabled` enables the Stratum mining server for direct ASIC/miner connections
+* `stratum-enabled` enables the Stratum Bridge for direct ASIC/miner connections (supports all ASIC miner types with automatic detection)

 note: it will take a bit of time for difficulty to adjust, so you may need to wait a bit before you see blocks being mined consistently.